esohkevin/esohkevin.github.io/docs/tutorials/convert-idat-to-vcf.md

 - `calls` is the directory to which the GTC files will be saved.
 - `intensities` is the directory containing the IDAT files.
 It could be a directory containing many subdirectories, each containing a number of IDAT files.
-IDAT files must be in pairs of red and green.
+IDAT files must be in pairs of red and green intensities.

 ***Run `gencall --help` for more options.
 Choose options and adjust parameters to suit your project objectives***